 Alabama: Facts and Figures

 Alabama's international engagement fuels job growth and increases exports.
-Alabama companies exported $20.9 billion in goods last year, which helped support more than 530,000 jobs in the state.
-The majority of companies that export from Alabama are small-and medium-sized businesses.
+Alabama companies export about $33 billion in goods and services annually, which helps support more than 530,000 jobs in the state.
+The majority of companies that export from Alabama are small- and medium-sized businesses.

 Job Creation